 Mum issues warning after Amazon Alexa gives 10-year-old dangerous plug challenge

-Amazon has apologised after a woman in the US claimed her Alexa device gave her 10-year-old daughter a dangerous challenge involving an exposed electrical plug.
+Amazon was forced to apologise to a woman in the US after her Alexa device gave her 10 year old daughter a dangerous challenge involving an exposed electrical plug.

-On Sunday, mum Kristin Livdahl tweeted a screenshot of her Amazon Echo smart speaker's activity log which showed the interaction between the device and her child.
+Mum Kristin Livdahl tweeted a screenshot of her Amazon Echo smart speaker's activity log after she discover the terrifying interaction between the device and her daughter.

 "OMFG My 10 year old just asked Alexa on our Echo for a challenge and this is what she said," she wrote.

 The attached screenshot showed Alexa's algorithm had searched the web for a challenge and then suggested the child "plug in a phone charger about halfway into a wall outlet, then touch a penny" to its exposed prongs.

 The device then set a 20-second timer for the girl to perform the dangerous task.